 40. Elf has more fun by the tree.

-Take Elf for a spin in a different location at your house.
+If Elf still has energy, let her take a spin in a different location at your house.
+She can admire your holiday decorations and Christmas lights.

 41. Elf wants to color.